Episode 3: Organized Chaos

 After school, I took Magritte’s book and started drawing clouds and numbers.

-The scribbles weren’t failures — they were art in the middle of an explosion.
+The scribbles weren’t failures.
+They were art in the middle of an explosion.

 Cloud-pirates, dancing math problems, a bit of chaos, a bit of inspiration.